AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 julia> a = normal(0,1)
 Pbox: 	  ~ normal ( range=[-3.090232,3.090232], mean=0.0, var=1.0)
 ```
-In `pba.jl` probability distributions are p-boxes, but with equal bounds and precise moments.
+In `ProbabilityBoundsAnalysis.jl` probability distributions are p-boxes, but with equal bounds and precise moments.

 The `IntervalArithmetic.jl` package is used to create intervals: